This is for sure one of the most exciting times of the year, preparing to seed start. The anticipation and excitement are almost too much!

 For the past month, we have been gathering all the needed supplies and seeds which is pretty major for use because of the sheer number of plants we start.
 We have almost everything now, all just waiting for the right time to come to start.

 When do you start anyway?
-Not to get off of the subject but there are seeds to start almost at anytime for anywhere in the world– there are warm season seeds (the most well known) and there are cold hardy seeds.
+Not to get off of the subject but there are seeds to start almost at any time for anywhere in the world– there are warm season seeds (the most well-known) and there are cold hardy seeds.

 Solution: get excited and get outdoors and prepare for spring doing chores (weeding, mulching adding compost, etc) and wait on seed starting to the correct time.
 The correct time for us is later than most seed starters because we use the soil blocking method that really accelerates plant growth because of the healthy environment they are in.
-We start tomatoes 4-5 weeks before planting out, zinnias 2-3 weeks.
+We start tomatoes 4-5 weeks before planting out, and zinnias 2-3 weeks.

 We offer a transplant guide that gives how many weeks before planting out you should start flowers, keeping in mind we use soil blocking.
-For vegetables you will have to do a little research.
+For vegetables, you will have to do a little research.
 There are many charts out offering suggested weeks to grow before planting out.

 The important tip here is to start later than earlier for a healthy plant to transplant outdoors.

 Click here for Transplant Guide.

 Lisa Mason Ziegler founder of The Gardener’s Workshop and Flower Farming School Online.
 Award-winning Author of Vegetables Love Flowers, and Cool Flowers.
 Watch Lisa’s Story and view her blog Field & Garden.
 Connect with Lisa on Facebook and Instagram!